earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-4/in-class/2016-12-06-spatial01-intro-vector-data-R.md

 ---
 layout: single
-title: "GIS in R - intro to vector data"
+title: "GIS in R: intro to vector format spatial data - points, lines and polygons"
 excerpt: "This lesson introduces what vector data are and how to open vector data stored in shapefile format in R."
 authors: ['Leah Wasser']
-modified: '2017-02-03'
+modified: '2017-02-06'
 category: [course-materials]
 class-lesson: ['class-intro-spatial-r']
 permalink: /course-materials/earth-analytics/week-4/intro-vector-data-r/
-nav-title: 'vector data in R'
+nav-title: 'Vector data in R'
 module-title: 'Compare remote sensing with in situ data in R'
 module-description: 'This tutorial covers the basic principles of LiDAR remote sensing and the three commonly used data products: the digital elevation model, digital surface model and the canopy height model.
 Finally it walks through opening lidar derived raster data in R / RStudio'